Walking guides - see all our background pages

 Stage Nine

-Leaving Trient pass the hamlet of le Peuty and begin the steep climb to Col de Balme at 2,131m (6,991ft).
+Leaving Trient, pass the hamlet of le Peuty and begin the steep climb to Col de Balme at 2,131m (6,991ft).
 Once at the col the nature of the TMB changes remarkably, for now you are in the realm of Chamonix and all that that entails.
-The view to Mont Blanc, this time from the French side, is one that will hopefully accompany you for the next two and a half stages.
-The peaks of the massif will rearrange themselves throughout your walk to Les Houches.
+The view to Mont Blanc is suddenly revealed upon reaching the Col, this time from the French side, and is one that will hopefully accompany you for the next two and a half stages.
+The peaks, needles and rocky spires of the massif will rearrange themselves throughout your walk to Les Houches.
 Back to the current stage, follow the Tour over the narrow ridge of Aiguillette des Posettes at 2,201m (7,221ft).
-Descend along the crest to Tre-le-Champ, from which hamlet the views of Aiguille Verte are especially good.
+Descend along the crest to Tre-le-Champ, a hamlet from which the views of Aiguille Verte are especially good.
 From here it is easy to reach Argentiere, the informal centre for the upper Arve valley.

 Stage Ten